2025 Workshop Schedule

 Me, Myself and I: Handbuilding Forms in Clay

-Instructor Betsy Oh
+Instructor: Betsy Oh

 If you are breathing, you are qualified for this class!
 Release your inner artist with this hand on introduction to clay and hand-building.
 The beauty of virtual classes is that the recording is always there if you miss a class or need to go back to take a second look.
 I wish I had had that option when I was learning!!
 Learning clay is best with lots of repetition.
 Lightbulbs will start to go off as you are continually exposed to the concepts.